PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 states.
 Often the most interesting states are rare-events, like the transition of a protein from folded to unfolded or vice versa.
 One example that we take a closer look at throughout this blog, is an open or closed dimer.
 This condensed matter system consists of 36 molecules.
 The focus lies on the two colored particles in figure <a href="#ImageDenseSystem">1</a>.
 These can be in two main states: closed (left) or open (right).
 The transition from one to the other is a rare but interesting event.
-Additionally, a possible interesting statistic is the probability that the dimer is closed or open.

 <figure align="center">
     <div id="ImageDenseSystem">
         <img src="https://raw.githubusercontent.com/PaulMayer123/seminar/main/Dense-closed.png" width="250" title="hover text">